March 30, 2024

 Before we delve deeper into our series on revolutionising cybersecurity for small businesses, it’s crucial to understand the significance of endpoint security within the broader spectrum of cybersecurity.
 Endpoint security, encapsulated by Endpoint Detection and Response (EDR) and Next-Generation Antivirus (NGAV), focuses on protecting individual user devices like laptops and desktops within a network.
 In today’s interconnected digital landscape, where cyber threats continue to evolve, securing these endpoints should be looked at as the starting point for your cyber security program.

 However, managing standalone antivirus services often presents challenges such as security fatigue, unmonitored alerts and fragmented protection measures.
-There are some endpoint services available in the IT managed services market which come bundled with other systems like patching software, but these are often watered-down versions.
+There are some endpoint services available in the IT managed services market that come bundled with other systems like patching software, but these are often watered-down versions.
 Using standalone EDR/Antivirus tools might provide better protection but generally have limited integration.
-Worse, its not uncommon for business to have antivirus running virtually unmanaged with no watching or acting on alerts.
+Worse, it’s not uncommon for businesses to have antivirus running virtually unmanaged with no watching or acting on alerts.

 Let’s explore how integrating EDR/NGAV into our consolidated cybersecurity stack addresses these challenges while fortifying businesses against modern cyber threats.